 Kate Kastelnik has been a professional performer for more than eleven years.
 She received early training with Pennsylvania Youth Ballet and Kathleen Magyar before pursuing a Bachelor's Degree from Point Park University's Conservatory of Performing Arts.
 In 1996 she studied and performed with Laura Alonso's Centro Pro Danza in Havana, Cuba.
 Upon completing her B.A. in 1999, she joined the Nashville Ballet where she danced for ten years.
 She performed in various notable works by George Balanchine, Frederick Ashton, James Canfield, Stephen Mills, and Salvatore Aiello,as well as world premieres by Paul Vasterling, Julia Adam, and Heather Maloy.
 She was featured in many classical soloist roles in Swan Lake, Giselle, and The Sleeping Beauty.
 In addition to Nashville Ballet, Kate has performed with Terpsicorps Theatre of Dance in Asheville, NC and is a founding company member of Nashville in Motion.
 In addition to joining the faculty of MTSU this fall, Ms. Kastelnik is currently an instructor at Franklin School of Performing Arts, Classic Steps School of Children's Ballet, and The Dance Force of Clarksville.

-Erin Rehberg is Founder and Executive Director of Core Project, a movement-based, interdisciplinary performing arts collective in Chicago.
+Erin Rehberg is Founder and Director of Core Project, a movement-based, interdisciplinary performing arts collective in Chicago.
 In 2001, she became a founding member of and rehearsal mistress for Kim Nofsinger's Shelter Dance Repertoire in Duluth, MN.
-Erin teaches and fuses Jazz, Ballet, Modern and Hip Hop dance styles and has set work on dancers attending WIU, University of Minnesota-Duluth, Southern Illinois Dance Center and Prep Dance School and in schools all over the Chicago area including the Beverly Arts Center, where she directed the Summer Arts Experience-interdisciplinary arts camp.
-She helped found Suite 132Dance Company as the company manager and choreographed three premiere works on its dancers.
-She has been a Guest Dancer for Jay-Son Dance Company and has performed with Nicole Gifford Dance, Jennifer Sandoval and others.
-Her choreography has been seen in Dance Chicago, Art Exposium and Manifest Urban Arts Festival among others and she has produced site-specific work throughout the Chicago area.
+Erin teaches and fuses Jazz, Ballet, Modern and Hip Hop dance styles and has set work on dancers in a range of schools, including the Beverly Arts Center, where she directed the Summer Arts Experience-interdisciplinary arts camp.
+She helped found Suite 132Dance Company and choreographed three premiere works on its dancers.
+She has been a Guest Dancer for Jay-Son Dance Company and has performed with Nicole Gifford Dance and Jennifer Sandoval.
+Her choreography has been seen in Dance Chicago, Art Exposium and Manifest Urban Arts Festival.
 Erin earned her MFA in Interdisciplinary Arts and Media at Columbia College Chicago in 2009.